Machine learning glass caging order parameters with an artificial nested neural network: Additional results for the Gardner transition

 \subsection{Choice of input data}

-According to the predictions from the mean-field glass theory~\cite{parisi2020theory, charbonneau2017glass}, the features of stable and marginally stable phases are encoded in $\{\Delta_i \}$, and thus in principle one should be able to use $\{\Delta_{AB}^i \}$ as input data to train networks.
-However, in practice, the network fails to correctly identify both phases, when $\{\Delta_{AB}^i \}$ are used as input.
-We find that (see Fig.~\ref{fig:Gardner_DeltaAB}), as $\hat{T} \to 0$, the predicted probability $P \approx 0.5$, while physically we expect $P \approx 1$ (nearly all samples should belong to the marginally stable phase at sufficiently low $\hat{T}$).
-On the other hand, correct and robust predictions are obtained when $\{u_{AB}^i \}$ (see Eq.~(7)) are used as input.
-Therefore, it turns out that the normalization treatment in Eq.~(7) can efficiently remove redundant information and noises.
-Indeed, the average cage size becomes smaller with decreasing $\hat{T}$, but this effect is independent of the physics of Gardner transition.
-The situation is different in spin systems, where the order parameters are usually always in the same range $[0, 1]$ at any temperature.
+According to the predictions from the mean-field glass theory~\cite{parisi2020theory, charbonneau2017glass}, the features of stable and marginally stable phases are encoded in $\{\Delta_i \}$, and thus in principle one should be able to use $\{ |\vec{r}_i^{AB}|^2 \}$ as input data to train networks.
+However, in practice, the network fails to correctly identify both phases, when $\{ |\vec{r}_i^{AB}|^2 \}$ are used as input.
+We find that (see Fig.~\ref{fig:Gardner_DeltaAB}), as $\hat{T} \to 0$, the predicted probability $P \approx 0.5$, while physically we expect $P \approx 1$ (the samples should all belong to the marginally stable phase at sufficiently low $\hat{T}$).
+On the other hand, correct and robust predictions are obtained when $\{u^{AB}_i = \frac{|\vec{r}_i^{AB}|^2}{\Delta_i} - 1 \}$ are used as input.
+Indeed, the cage size $\Delta_i = \langle |\vec{r}_i^{AB}|^2 \rangle_{ \rm r} $ generally becomes smaller with decreasing $\hat{T}$, but this effect is independent of the physics of Gardner transition.
+The purpose of normalization is to remove this effect.